 (Sørensen AT, Rombach J, Gether U, Madsen KL.
 The Scaffold Protein PICK1 as a target in chronic pain.
 Cells.
 2022;11(8):1255. )

 The agreement with Zyneyro is a cooperation agreement that means that Zyneyro and CombiGene share the project’s costs and revenues equally.
-According to the agreement CombiGene will pay Zyneyro an upfront of DKK 5 million in connection with the signing of the agreement.
+According to the agreement CombiGene paid Zyneyro an upfront of DKK 5 million in connection with the signing of the agreement.
 CombiGene has furthermore committed to pay an additional maximum of DKK 11.4 million in continued development support towards clinical Phase 1.